parane/FrontendTraining-Angular/README.md

 <li *ngFor="let cricketer of cricketers"> {{cricketer.name}}</li>
 ```

-*ngFor syntax says we want to use the NgFor directive on this attribute. it marks that <li> element (and its children) as the "repeater template".
+*ngFor syntax says we want to use the NgFor directive on this attribute. it marks that  element (and its children) as the "repeater template".

 ```
 <li *ngFor="let cricketer of cricketers; let i = index"> {{i}}{{cricketer.name}}</li>